Management science and information systems studies (MSISS)

 The choice of optional subjects spans business studies, economics, computer science, statistics, mathematics and engineering.
-The courses currently offered include financial and management accounting, economics, human resources management, mathematics, marketing management, investment analysis, corporate financial reporting, statistical modelling and production and operations management.
+The courses currently offered include financial and management accounting, economics, human resources management, technology entrepreneurship, mathematics, investment analysis, corporate financial reporting, statistical modelling and project management.

 You will be assessed by a combination of assignments and end-of-year examination.
 A report on the final-year project is an important part of the assessment.

 One feature of MSISS is that it provides a base for following a remarkably wide range of careers within management consultancy, the financial services and the actuarial and accounting professions.
 Many graduates also work in information technology management, quality control, and marketing, while others pursue postgraduate study at home and abroad.

 Demand for MSISS graduates has always been steady as the wide ranging skill sets developed in the course of study together with the problem solving and team-working skills are highly sought after by employers.
 A high level of numeracy and fluency in the use of modern technology are a further attraction for employers.

 Did you know?

 A key feature of the Senior Sophister (fourth) year is the project.
 You will tackle a real-life, practical problem for a real world client.

 Specific Entry Requirements